theloni-monk/Moody/README.md

 ### Analysis

 I'm not sure the best way to display analysis.
 There will be a dynamic system where there are multiple analyisis widgets that can be mixed and matched by the user.

+### *Additional Notes*

+- Although I hate it, I have to implement MobX to store the profile information on the client side bc its going to be used in multiple places at once
+  - MobX store contain the profile info, and isAuthenticated boolean
+- There is additional support for user-defined inputs planned for the future (this was one factor in the choice to use a nosql database schema like MongoDb

 -----------------